coj337/TheSprayer/ReadMe.md

 -a, --AttemptsRemaining    Amount of attempts to leave per-account before lockout (Default: 2) -c, --Continuous           Continuously spray credentials, waiting between attempts to prevent lockout.
 -n, --NoDb                 Disable using a DB to store previously sprayed creds.
--f, --Force                Force authentication attempts, even users close to lockout --help                     Display this help screen.
+--Users                    Outputs a list of all users to the specified file --UsersCsv                 Outputs a list of all users along with their domain info to the specified CSV file --Policy                   Outputs the password policy(ies) to the terminal -f, --Force                Force authentication attempts, even users close to lockout --help                     Display this help screen.
 ```